-As a mom of two boys, one being a current senior in high school who is going through the admissions and financial aid process I can relate to the confusion and apprehension that comes with this territory; especially since I’ve just completed a FAFSA for the first time!
+As a mom of two boys, one being a current student in college who just went through the admissions and financial aid process I can relate to the confusion and apprehension that comes with this territory; especially since I completed a FAFSA for the first time with him!

 This is an exciting yet bittersweet time for you all; I know that feeling well!
 Financial aid can be very overwhelming and confusing; we are here to help guide you through this process.
 We look forward to working with you and hope to “CU” soon!